FindMySchool LogoFindMySchool

 When Nathaniel Woodard founded Lancing in 1848, he envisioned a boarding school where the emerging professional and middle classes could access education previously reserved for the aristocracy.
 Walk towards the college today and the Gothic Revival chapel dominates the South Downs skyline, its crypt consecrated in 1875 and upper chapel completed in 1911, still at the visual and spiritual heart of school life.
 The college occupies hundreds of acres within the South Downs National Park.
 Today's reality is strikingly different from Woodard's 1848 vision in some ways, remarkably aligned in others: the commitment to developing character alongside academic ambition remains tangible.

 Lancing is a mixed boarding and day school for 13–18 year-olds with approximately 625 pupils.
 Roughly 65% board, either full-time or flexibly, while 35% attend as day students.
 The intake spans the South East, London, and internationally.
 The ISI inspection in October 2023 judged the school to demonstrate Significant Strength in pastoral provision, one of very few schools inspected under the new Framework 23 to receive this highest accolade.
-A-level results rank the college 339th, placing it in the top 25% of schools in England (FindMySchool ranking).
-GCSE results are below the national median, with an Attainment 8 score of 39.3 against an England average of 45.9.
+A-level results rank the college 277th out of 2,549 schools in England, placing it in the top 25% (FindMySchool ranking).

 Dr Scott Crawford takes the helm as Head Master from September 2025, bringing experience as Deputy Head of Magdalen College School, Oxford, and prior roles at Highgate School where he led science and held a house position.
 Dominic Oliver completes his eleventh year leading the college with sustained commitment to pastoral excellence.